CTU-Bern/CTUtemplate/README.md

 ### Annual safety report

+THIS FUNCTION WILL BE REMOVED FROM THIS PACKAGE IN THE NEAR FUTURE

 The `asr` function is used to fill out the Swiss Ethics Annual Safety Report template.
 It is intended that by passing a dataframe with the relevant information, plus a few other values, filling the template can